 How To Grow Peony Flowers

-Growing Peony Flowers:
+Growing Peony Flowers

 Herbaceous peonies come in a variety of forms, singles, doubles and semi-doubles and are often quite fragrant, they can grow up to 1m tall.
 Peonies will normally take a few years to establish and flower well.
 They may produce a few flowers in the first year then more each following year.

 Peonies need a cold winter to grow.
-If your climate does not get frosts, then ice can be placed on the plant on the coldest nights.
+If your climate does not get frosts, then ice can be placed on the plant base on the coldest nights.
 This should be done approximately 6 times.

 Peony root stock should be planted on arrival in Autumn - Early Winter.